Start on the right marketing path

 - Please list places that your target audiences go online.
 (The people and companies from question 2 above).
 The best place to recruit a larger audience is to go and ‘hang out’ with them.
 LinkedIn and Facebook are 2 obvious places, but please list as many others as you can think of.

 - Please provide Admin/Login credentials for anything that fits into our action plan.
 We DON’T need to see anything valuable such as your hosting, domain or email management accounts.
 We DO need to be able to log in to any Linkedin, Twitter, Facebook or any other social media accounts.
 We also need to be able to log into the admin control panels WordPress or whichever content management system you are using.

 Our immediate strategy

 Research is the first step.
-We will audit your website for important statistics relating to site speed, health, and SEO ranking factors.
-We will also do this for a number of competitors.
+We’ll audit your website for important statistics relating to site speed, health, and SEO ranking factors.
+We’ll also do this for a number of competitors.
 (If you don’t have a website yet, we can just conduct competitor intelligence).

-While we are conducting research we will get started on developing the social media presence for all 5 companies.
-We will organise a platform where any of us can log in and review, edit, comment or post on any article across the whole set of social media accounts.
+While we’re conducting research we’ll get started on developing the social media presence for up to five social media companies.
+We’ll organise a platform where any of us can log in and review, edit, comment or post on any article across the whole set of social media accounts.

 We’ll put a system in place where we can set up alerts for when any of your businesses keywords are mentioned across the internet.
 From this alert, updates, links or articles can be posted across the social media platform.
 This will keep a regular supply of ‘hot news’ that can be discussed.

-A list of relevant back link targets will be compiled.
-Some of these will be easy to create, some will require outreach, and others might cost money (e.g. high quality directories).
+A list of relevant backlink targets will be compiled.
+Some of these will be easy to create, some will require outreach, and others might cost money (e.g. high-quality directories).
 These links will be created gradually and carefully so as not to cause unnatural spikes that search engines do not like.
-After a month or 2, ‘before and after’ external audit tools will show clear progress across the web assets.
+After a month or two, ‘before and after’ external audit tools will show clear progress across the web assets.